domenic/count-to-6/lib/exercises/arrow_functions_and_this/problem.md

 Let's do exactly that.
 Starting with the code above, replace the anonymous function passed to `setImmediate()` with an arrow function.

-Hint: To pass no parameters to an arrow function, you can use `()`.
+Hint: To declare an arrow function that expects no parameters, you can use `()`.